 The likelihood of entry is divided for assessment purposes into the likelihood of importation (the likelihood that the Phytophthora species will arrive when host propagative material is imported) and likelihood of distribution (the likelihood that the Phytophthora species arrived on host propagative material and will be transferred to another suitable site on a susceptible host).

 Likelihood of importation

-The likelihood that the Phytophthora species will arrive in Australia with trade in nursery stock (including ornamental plants and propagative material) from countries where the pathogen is present is HIGH.
+The likelihood that the Phytophthora species will arrive in Australia with trade in host plant propagative material from countries where the pathogen is present is HIGH.

 Association of the pest with the pathway